CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

      ![](./media/costopt-42.png)

-22. After you create a budget, it's shown in cost analysis.
+22. After you create a budget, it's shown in the cost analysis.
 One of the first steps in analyzing your costs and spending is to compare your budget to your spending patterns.

     ![](./media/costopt-43.png)